Social Media Platforms Claim Moderation Will Reduce Harassment, Disinformation and Conspiracies. It Won't

 Thanks to their exceptional targeting, platforms play an essential role in campaign fundraising and communications for candidates of both parties.
 While the dollars are not meaningful to the platforms, they derive power and influence from playing an essential role in electoral politics.
 This is particularly true for Facebook.

 At present, platforms have no liability for the harms caused by their business model.
 Their algorithms will continue to amplify harmful content until there is an economic incentive to do otherwise.
-The solution is for Congress to change incentives by implementing an exception to the safe harbor of Section 230 of the Communications Decency Act more about it here for algorithm amplification of harmful content and guaranteeing a right to litigate against platforms for this harm.
+The solution is for Congress to change incentives by implementing an exception to the safe harbor of Section 230 of the Communications Decency Act for algorithm amplification of harmful content and guaranteeing a right to litigate against platforms for this harm.
 This solution does not impinge on first amendment rights, as platforms are free to continue their existing business practices, except with liability for harms.

 Thanks to COVID-19 and the protest marches, consumers and policy makers are far more aware of the role that internet platforms play in amplifying disinformation.
 For the first time in a generation, there is support in both parties in Congress for revisions to Section 230.
 There is increasing public support for regulation.